na-na-hi/renget/archive/RibombeeHomepage.md

 ##Artwork

-The Clover Guild inspired me to learn how to draw digitally with a mouse, and get more serious about my art (though I’m still an amateur (for now)).
+The Clover Guild inspired me to learn how to draw digitally with a mouse (and later a drawing tablet), and generally get more serious about my art.
+I’m still an amateur, but...
+I’m working on it.
 My artwork can be found on our booru here: https://cloverguild.com/booru/posts/query=ribombee-anon

 ---